Island County, Washington: Transportation

 The primary islands of Island County, Whidbey Island and Camano Island are served by a total of 3 Washington State Routes, those being SR 20 and SR 525 on Whidbey Island, and SR 532 on Camano Island.
 SR 20 enters Island County via the Port Townsend-Coupeville (Keystone) ferry route from the West, and departs via the Deception Pass Bridge in the North.
 SR 525 enters Island County from the East/South via the Mukilteo-Clinton ferry and terminates at an intersection with SR 20, South of Coupeville.
 SR 532 begins on Camano Island at Terry's Corner and departs Island County to the East via the Camano Gateway Bridge.

 These islands are also served by a fare-free/pre-paid bus service called Island Transit.

-Politics
+Government and politics

+The county government is led by a board of commissioners with three elected members that represent geographical regions of Island County.

-Island County is divided in many ways between its north and south.
+Island County is divided politically between its north and south.
 While the north (Oak Harbor) is conservative – Donald Trump received almost 55 percent of the 2016 vote and carried most precincts – most southern and central precincts voted for Hillary Clinton.
 The south-central area (Coupeville, Langley) voted over 50 percent for Clinton, just over 30 percent for Trump.

+In 2024, despite the country and state of Washington shifting to the right, Democratic nominee Kamala Harris improved in the county and had one of the best performances in its history, winning 56.43% of the vote.
+Harris outperformed Lyndon B. Johnson's 1964 landslide performance, and was only exceeded by Franklin D. Roosevelt's 1932 and 1936 performances.